MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

     timestep* = {double} fs

-With the :code:`timestep` keyword the time step in :code:`fs` of one molecular dynamics loop can be set.
+With the :code:`timestep` keyword the time step in :code:`fs` of one molecular dynamics loop is set.

+.. _nstepKey:

 NStep
 =====